About a UAE Sole Establishment or Sole Proprietorship

-Establishments that practice professional services and do not extend to any commercial business are exempt from the Commercial Companies Law (CCL) but are required to be licensed by the Department of Economic Development (DED).
+Establishments that practice professional services and do not extend to any commercial business are exempt from the provisions of the UAE Commercial Companies Law (CCL), but are required to be licensed by the relevant Emirate’s Department of Economic Development (DED).

-Unlike a UAE Limited Liability Company (LLC), which requires that at least 51% of shares must be registered to a UAE/GCC national sponsor, a qualified foreign investor that sets up an establishment or sole proprietorship to practice a professional service is permitted 100% ownership in the company.
+Unlike a Limited Liability Company (LLC), which in many cases still requires that at least 51% of shares must be in the ownership of a UAE/GCC national sponsor, a qualified foreign investor that sets up a Sole Establishment to practice a professional service is permitted 100% ownership in the company.

-Key steps to setting up an Establishment or Sole Proprietorship:
+Key steps to setting up a Sole Establishment

 - Certified passport copy for the shareholder;

 - Copy of the UAE residence visa, if applicable;